You may have COVID-19 diagnostic testing done to find out if you're currently infected with the virus that causes coronavirus disease 2019 (COVID-19).

 Be wary of any offers for at-home COVID-19 tests that the FDA has not cleared for use.
 They often give inaccurate results.

 How you prepare

-Whether or not you have symptoms, plan to wear a face mask to and from your doctor's office or the testing center, and have anyone who comes with you wear one, too.
+Whether or not you have symptoms, plan to wear a face mask to and from your provider's office or the testing center.

-- If you think you may have COVID-19, call your doctor's office or your local health department to review your symptoms and ask about testing before you go in, so staff can prepare for your visit, wearing personal protective equipment.
+- If you think you may have COVID-19, call health care provider's office or your local health department to review your symptoms and ask about testing before you go in.
+This way staff can prepare for your visit and wear personal protective equipment.

-- If you have no symptoms but you've been in close contact with someone who has COVID-19, follow the testing advice of your doctor or public health department.
-Having a COVID-19 test 5 to 7 days after you were close to the person with COVID-19 is best.
+- If you have no symptoms but you've been in close contact with someone who has COVID-19, follow the testing advice of your health care provider or public health department.
+Having a COVID-19 test at least 5 days after you had close contact to the person with COVID-19 is best.
 If you're tested too soon, the test may not detect the virus.

-If you have no symptoms and have not knowingly been in contact with someone infected with the COVID-19 virus, but you want to get tested, ask your health care provider whether and where testing is available.
+If you have no symptoms and don't think you've been in contact with someone with COVID-19, but you want to get tested, ask your health care provider or testing center whether and where testing is available.
 Or you can call your state or local health department or visit their website for information on testing.